Occupational diving guidelines

 The Diving Industry Advisory Group (DIAG) represents each of the occupational diving sectors in New Zealand and is the conduit between these sectors, hyperbaric experts and WorkSafe New Zealand.

-DIAG’s primary purpose is to identify and reduce incidences of preventable injury through improved communications between the occupational diving sector and the regulator.
-DIAG and WorkSafe drive the adherence to good practice by industry.
+WorkSafe and DIAG work together to identify and reduce preventable injury through adherence to good practice by industry.

 - Scientific diving training requirements